Central Asia – Nowruz

 Every year on the night of Nowruz, women gather to make a special meal with an ancient recipe.
 This recipe has been handed down from generation to generation, from mother to daughter.
 It is called samanu in Persian, and its derivatives in local languages include sümölök and sumalak.
 The main ingredient of the meal is wheat sprouts which have been cooked all night.
 The preparations include prayers and wishes for the new year, dancing, and singing, and the result is a large pot of sweet, brown paste.
 This paste will be shared with neighbors and other people celebrating the spring.

 So how do people celebrate Nowruz?
-Each country has slightly different traditions, so let’s focus on how this spring festival is celebrated in Tajikistan.
+Each country has slightly different traditions, and these are the general ones:

 - Before Nowruz, major spring cleaning and decluttering take place in every house.
 People should forgive and ask for forgiveness from other people, pay debts, and seek reconciliation.
 It is time for spiritual and physical cleansing because the new year should be met with good thoughts, good words, and good deeds.